 The firm, Academic Search Inc., was hired by the Board of Trustees to help with the selection process.

 This time around, the board voted to make sure that candidates for the job have at least five years experience in senior administration or leadership as a minimum requirement.

-The incoming president will not be guar-anteed housing assistance has been the case in the past.
+The incoming president will not be guaranteed housing assistance as been the case in the past.
 Although, the board may consider helping the person relocate if it is necessary.